COVID-19 pandemic in India: Economy

 Due to limited social movement restrictions during the second wave relative to lockdown measures during the first wave, the economic impact of the second wave to date is less severe than that of the first wave.
 Socio-economic indicators such as power demand, labour participation, and railway freight traffic fell less during the second wave as compared to the first wave.
 The first wave has strengthened domestic economic resilience, visible during the second wave, despite the severity of the second wave.
 The Indian Finance Ministry, in their Monthly Economic Review for April 2021 released on 7 May 2021, wrote that "economic activity has learnt to operate 'with Covid'".
 Since the beginning of the pandemic in India, poverty has increased, and livelihoods have been affected.
+The Reserve Bank of India (RBI) had projected a Gross Domestic Product (GDP) growth rate of 6.2% during 2019–2020, whereas after the outbreak of COVID-19, the RBI revised the expected growth GDP downwards to 4.8%, indicating that the Indian economy has received a severe negative impact due to the pandemic.

 A study by the Azim Premji University in May 2021 found that women who were in the workforce before the pandemic were seven times more likely to be laid off than men.
 And when it came to those who had already lost their jobs, women were 11 times more likely than men not to return to work.

 Indian stock markets witnessed a flash crash on 2 March 2020 on the back of the Union Health Ministry's announcement of two new confirmed cases.
 On 12 March 2020, Indian stock markets suffered their worst crash since June 2017 after WHO's declaration of the outbreak as a pandemic.
 On 23 March 2020, stock markets in India posted its worst losses in history.
 SENSEX fell 4000 points (13.15%) and NSE NIFTY fell 1150 points (12.98%).
 However, on 25 March 2020, one day after a complete 21-day lock-down was announced by the Prime Minister, SENSEX posted its biggest gains in over a decade.
 The domestic stock markets have been in a positive rally from October 2020 to April 2021.